ThomasNg2/LethalHands/LethalHands/README.md

 ### Configuration

-In terms of configuration we have no configuration
+In terms of configuration we have no configuration (might happen soon though)

 ### Credits